 The second most common path to conversion is that of a client approaching your business directly.

 As in, if Mr. or Ms. Doe stumbled upon your website by way of a google shopping ad, and upon learning of your company’s existence, were to come back to said portal and make a purchase – this would result in a ‘direct sale.’

 Although paid search x2 amounts to more conversions, paid search (direct) accounts for higher revenues.

 By how much you ask?

 3.4% of the total sales.

 And, through Google Analytics, this is flagged as a direct conversion, irrespective of the fact that the client first found your business through a paid source.

 Google Has Introduced 4 New Search Ad Position Metrics To Get The Most Out Of Average Position.

 At Keywordio we work really hard to learn fast and share our insights.
-Digital marketing and Google ads is a fast pace environment and you can always learn something new that’s why we combine webinars, events and written content to share insights the way that suits your taste.
-For myself, I have set the morning routine to start every day reading one article and on Fridays I have blocked 2h in my schedule for deep learning.
-This is one of my favorite moments in the week where I can deep dive into a subject, run an interesting tutorial and reflect on how to apply that it in our current projects.
+Digital marketing and Google Ads is a fast pace environment and you can always learn something new that’s why we combine webinars, events and written content to share insights the way that suits your taste.
+For myself, I have set a morning routine to start every day reading one article, and on Fridays I have blocked 2 hours in my schedule for deep learning.
+This is one of my favorite moments in the week where I can deep dive into a subject, run an interesting tutorial and reflect on how to apply that into our current projects.